noahpresler/React-Tutorial/README.md

 - This list should include all the old memes plus one new meme.
 - We can create this new array using concat. ```this.state.memes.concat({url: 'http://lorempixel.com/300/200/' ,caption: 'Look!
 A new Meme!'})```
 - Concat returns the old array with the new meme appendend (with a random img and a 'Look!
 A new Meme! caption)
-- Sate gets updated, and just like last time a render is called so the UI updates!
+- State gets updated, and just like last time a render is called so the UI updates!

 To add the button your code should look like the following (add this right before the map inside of render, inside the div which wraps the map:
 ```js